- Pool Removal

 On this page, we discuss...
 House demolition Barn demolition Interior demolition Mobile home removal Pool removal Concrete removal Oil tank removal Demolition debris disposal House Demolition

-On This Page: Pros and cons of pool removal Inground pool removal methods Above ground pool removal methods Costs Permits Estimates Contractors Pool removal typically involves draining the pool, drilling holes in the bottom, demolishing the top, and filling the pool with the rubble and additional dirt soil.
+On This Page: Pros and cons of pool removal Inground pool removal methods Above ground pool removal methods Average costs Permits for removing a pool Estimates Hiring the right contractor Inground pool removal typically involves draining the pool, drilling holes in the bottom, demolishing the top, and filling the pool with the rubble and additional dirt soil.
 However, above ground pool removal is less complicated, involving just draining the pool, tearing it down, and hauling it away.

 So, you’ve finally made the decision to remove your swimming pool, but now you’re faced with an all-new set of questions.
 Our pool removal FAQs will cover it all, including...